What are dental crowns, onlays and bridges?

 Types of crowns

 Zirconia crowns are very strong and durable.
-These crowns are saved for very specific cases due to their hardness against the opposing dentition.
+These crowns are saved for very specific cases due to their hardness and abrasiveness against the opposing teeth if they are not properly polished.
+This material is more opaque than other types of porcelain, which can be helpful in masking discolored teeth, especially in cases of tetracycline staining or fluorosis.

 What to expect: the crown process